 Example: 'sample.bpd', a buffer pool data file.
 Do not forget the quotes.

 Example: 'bpasim.trace', a trace data file.
 Do not forget the quotes.

-- d.
+d.
 In the PC field, type the destination folder and file name.

-Example: c:\bp\data\sample.bpd for a buffer pool data file Example: c:\bp\data\bpasim.trace for a trace file - e.
+Example: c:\bp\data\sample.bpd for a buffer pool data file

+Example: c:\bp\data\bpasim.trace for a trace file

+e.
 In the Transfer type field, select BINARY.
 This step starts the download.

-Appendix B. Concatenating trace data for activity reports and bpd files
+Chapter 5.
+Concatenating trace data for activity reports and bpd files

-This chapter is only applicable for users of Buffer Pool Analyzer for z/OS and DB2 Performance Expert for z/OS.
-It outlines some possibilities of using trace data from SMF or GTF data sets and concatenating multiple data sets as input for activity reports and bpd files.
-You should be familiar with batch jobs that create reports and bpd files, especially the use of the INPUTDD statement in these batch jobs, as described in "Specifying a JCL command stream" on page 48.
+This section outlines some possibilities of using trace data from SMF or GTF data sets and concatenating multiple data sets as input for activity reports and bpd files.

+You should be familiar with batch jobs that create reports and bpd files, especially the use of the INPUTDD statement in these batch jobs, as described in "Specifying a JCL command stream" on page 40.